The Unskilled Zhuangzi: Big and Useless and Not So Good at Catching RatsEric Schwitzgebel

 By following either of the links below, you are requesting a copy for personal use only, in accord with "fair use" laws.

-Click here to view this document as a PDF file: The Unskilled Zhuangzi: Big and Useless and Not So Good at Catching Rats (pdf, August 2, 2017).
+Click here to view the manuscript version of this document as a PDF file: The Unskilled Zhuangzi: Big and Useless and Not So Good at Catching Rats (pdf, August 2, 2017).

-Or here to view this document as an HTM file: The Unskilled Zhuangzi: Big and Useless and Not So Good at Catching Rats (html, August 2, 2017).
+Or here to view the manuscript version of this document as an HTM file: The Unskilled Zhuangzi: Big and Useless and Not So Good at Catching Rats (html, August 2, 2017).

 Or email eschwitz at domain: ucr.edu for a copy of this paper and/or data tables.